peternjoro/backend-laravel-api/README.md

 ## Stopping the containers

-1. Bring all the containers down.
+1. To bring all the containers down.

     ```
     $ docker-compose down
     ```